This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - 1 (32 ounce) carton of low-sodium chicken broth

 - 1 (19 oz.) bag frozen cheese tortellini (sub: gluten-free tortellini or bowtie pasta)

 - 1 (8 ounce) block of cream cheese, cut into cubes (do not use low fat)

 *If using plain diced tomatoes, add a dash of garlic powder, onion powder, salt, and dried basil to the soup.

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

-- In a large skillet, brown the sausage over medium high heat until there is no more pink showing.
+- In a large skillet, brown the sausage over medium high heat until there is no more pink showing, about 4 minutes.
 Drain any excess grease.

-- Add the sausage, tomatoes, chicken broth and cream cheese into a standard sized slow cooker.
+- Add the sausage, diced tomatoes (juices and all), and chicken broth into a 5 quart or larger slow cooker.
 Stir to combine.